fractal-n/my-team/README.md

 ## About

-This is a simple frontend project to learn React.
+This is a simple frontend project to learn React and Redux.

 ## Tech stack

-ReactJS
+- ReactJS
-Tachycon (CSS toolkit)
+- Tachycon (CSS toolkit)
+- Redux

 ## Mockup tools